leoshimo/vrs/docs/concepts.md

   (macroexpand_1 '(srv! :test :interface '(echo))))
 ```

-Use `C-u C-c C-e` at the end of this block to replace it with the expansion.
+Use `M-x vrs-insert-evaluated-code` at the end of this block to replace it with
+the expansion as unquoted code.

 ### Scope and Helpers